liisatormakangas/liisatormakangas/README.md

 ## Liisa Törmäkangas :ok_woman:
-> sóon to be a full stack / mobile developer
+> soon to be a full stack / mobile developer

 ---